Previous Episode << >> Next Episode

 Damien chuckled for a bit, then tried to look serious and evil again.
 "Okay enough playing around.
 Get the Weasel Annika, hand him over to my new pets."

 Annika stumbled over to the group, everyone got out of her way.
 Wesley couldn't get away quick enough, his injuries left it too painful to even stand.
 She grabbed him and dragged him toward the dragons.
-Damien merely had to point behind him and the dragon that snatched him understood, grabbing him and flying off.
+Damien merely had to point behind him and the dragon closest to him understood, grabbing Wesley and flying off.
 His screams were heard for miles.

 "Now.
 Until we're done here, stand still and punch yourself in the face," Damien ordered.